 History is the study of the human record of the human past.
 As an academic discipline, history is comprehensive insofar as it records and explains the development, causes, and effects over time of all other disciplines.
 Thoughtful study of the past provides a necessary perspective for making judgments in the present.
 It instructs the student in human possibilities and limits.
 Course offerings include studies in American, European, and world history, as well as focused studies of various historical themes and different regions.

 The history major prepares students for careers calling for clear and logical reasoning, the ability to analyze complex relations between cause and effect, well-developed writing skills, and familiarity with other cultures and times.
 The most common vocational pursuits include teaching, law, government service, and careers as archivists, researchers, librarians, museum curators, and consultants.

-- Demonstrate a knowledge of the major events in American history.
+- American History: Students demonstrate a knowledge of the major events, ideas, and trends in American history.

 |HIST 120||World Civilizations to 1648 1||3|

 |HIST 210||World Geography||3|